Below are selections from the Dubois Museum store including our DVD series about the Sheep Eater

 This 45-minute DVD produced by Wyoming Public Television tells the story of the men and women who came from across the ocean to the Wyoming wilderness to work in the largest railroad crosstie operation in the country.
 They built a community as well, with families, schools, and Christmas dances.
-The DVD includes actual film footage of one of the last Wind River tie drives
+The DVD includes excerpts of actual film footage of one of the last Wind River tie drives.

-This 20-minute video or DVD describes how the Mountain Shoshone or Sheep Eater Indians survived in the high mountain country of northwest Wyoming for thousands of years.
+This 20-minute DVD describes how the Mountain Shoshone or Sheep Eater Indians survived in the high mountain country of northwest Wyoming for thousands of years.

 The Sheep Eaters II: Gifts of the Mountain

-The second in the series on Wyoming's Sheep Eater Indians explores the remarkable ways in which these people adapted to the beautiful but demanding terrain of the Greater Yellowstone region.
+The second film in the series on Wyoming's Sheep Eater Indians explores the remarkable ways in which these people adapted to the beautiful but demanding terrain of the Greater Yellowstone region.
+25 minutes.

-Shows us how the resourceful mountain dwellers known as the Sheep Eaters made their clothes, packed their wolf-like dogs to carry their belongings, how they prepared and used traditional foods, and demonstrates their fishing techniques.
+This 32 minute film shows us how the resourceful mountain dwellers known as the Sheep Eaters made their clothes and packed their wolf-like dogs to carry their belongings, how they prepared and used traditional foods, and how they executed their fishing techniques.

-The Sheep Eaters of the Greater Yellowstone were known throughout the Northern Rockies for their powerful sinew-backed bows made from the horns of bighorn rams.
-Lander artist Tom Lucas demonstrates this painstaking, time-consuming process on the final video in the Sheep Eater series.
+The Sheep Eaters of the Greater Yellowstone region were known throughout the Northern Rockies for their powerful sinew-backed bows made from the horns of bighorn rams.
+Lander artist Tom Lucas demonstrates this painstaking, time-consuming process on the 23 minute final video in the Sheep Eater series.

 Knights of the Broadax